 It could be argued that the more fluid movement of families in the road over recent years has led to a loss of a sense of community that had been enjoyed by neighbours.
 Discussing what life had been like in Wedderburn Road with Rosa, Roy and Margaret, Una, Jill and others, it is clear that neighbours really did know each other quite well.
 Often it was by surname only because that was the more formal convention of the day, but nevertheless people were familiar with personal needs of others and were willing to support and befriend.
 For example Margaret remembers the regular help she gave to an elderly neighbour, Mrs Porteous.
 She was the widow of the clockmaker, and needed her deep feather mattress turned and plumped up before she went to bed.

 Today there has been a revival in community relations.
-Annual carol singing each December under the lamp post outside number 24 regularly attracts 50 neighbours and more, and is now in its 12th year.
+Annual carol singing each December began in 2000.
+It takes place under the lamp post outside number 24 and regularly attracts 50 neighbours and more.
 A small group of neighbours set about organising the celebrations for the Queen’s Golden Jubilee in 2002, attracting other families and individuals to share the responsibilities.
 It was a wonderful success and fostered new friendships up and down the road.
 A couple of barn dances followed which were most enjoyable, and in 2012 we had the support of over 25 households to organise a host of activities to commemorate the Queen’s Diamond Jubilee.

 Rosemary, who has been referred to several times, now lives in Guarlford.
 She lived at Kirkwood from 1933 to 1951 and has this to say: “In our days there was always a very good community spirit and friendliness in the road, with many long-lived families like the Drews and Harris’, and Tandys on Pound Bank corner.
 We all used to chat over the fences and would share in social events and give support in emergencies.”